 The fortresses have since been destroyed, though they’re gradually being restored.
 Nevertheless, the Alamut Valley is home to some of Iran’s most striking landscapes and is equally as accessible for day trippers as it is for more outdoorsy folk interested in camping and multi-day treks.
 Not too many tourists take the effort to visit the Alamut Valley, making it a great alternative travel destination in Iran.

 - How to get there: A voyage to the Castles of the Assassins

 - Where to stay: Telighani Inn in Qazvin

-Mashhad suffers from the same problem as Tabriz: it’s an important destination that’s far too removed from the tourist track to receive many visitors.
-But no visit to Iran would be complete without visiting this city—it’s only the most holy city in all of Iran!
+Mashhad suffers from the same problem as Tabriz: it’s an important destination that’s far too removed from the tourist track to receive many foreign visitors.
+But no visit to Iran would be complete without visiting this city—it’s only the holiest city in all of Iran!

 The city’s only draw is the shrine, but oh, what a shrine it is.
 It’s a glittering mosaic-covered city, white and shining in the sun, luminescent at night.
 You can watch people burst into tears, fight like rabid animals, and get lost in prayer at the shrine of Imam Reza, one of the twelve Imams of the Shia sect of Islam (Iran’s major religion).
 Forget Qom, and head to Mashhad instead.

 Pro tip: walk around, be subtly respectful, and you might be allowed to enter the burial tomb of Imam Reza.
 Prepare to battle for space!